Your feedback helps us to improve our website.

 Advocacy

-It's for children and young people who are in care, leaving care, or who have a social worker.
+Advocacy is for children and young people who are in care, leaving care, who have a social worker, or those who are open to family help.

-An advocate is a person who can help you say if you don’t like something or if you don’t agree with a decision that affects your life.
+An advocate is a person who can help you say if you don’t like something, or if you don’t agree with a decision that affects your life.
+It is one of your rights to request an advocate.

-Advocates are independent and confidential – they don’t work for the council or children’s services and they will not tell anyone what you say to them without your agreement (unless there is something that might cause harm to you or someone else.)
+Advocates are independent and confidential.
+They don’t work for the council or children’s services.
+They will not tell anyone what you say to them without your agreement (unless there’s something that might cause harm to you or someone else.)

 • have a say in decisions that affect your life